devopsmails/devops/AWS/VPC/Security_Group.md

 ------------
 Default it'll not allow anything.
 If user want to access the instance or app
-We can allow specific ip or specifc ports
+We can ONLY allow specific ip or specifc ports not possible for Denying.

 Inbound Traffic:
 ---------------